 Midwestern families and businesses have faced a difficult past two weeks as the price of propane has increased to prices over $5.00 per gallon.
 These price spikes have resulted in emergency heating declarations by a number of Midwestern Governors.
 The reasons are many for the price increases: an extremely cold winter, wet fall grain, increased propane export and transportation complications.
+Therefore it’s important that residents have their heating systems serviced regularly as the energy efficiency of gas-powered furnaces can decrease without proper maintenance (see this website for more details).
+Without an energy-efficient heating system, residents will most likely be paying more than they should in order to heat their homes.
+This winter is expected to bring severely cold weather once again this year.
+Residents may wish to visit https://thecomfortdoctors.com/heating-and-cooling-services-wilkes-barre-pa/ if they are unsure whether they have adequate heating.
 A number of articles are referenced in the propane crisis/biomass opportunity section below, providing more insight into the situation that is occurring and why.
 This situation is unfortunate, but it also reminds us of why organizations like Heating the Midwest are important!

 Heating the Midwest, in cooperation with organizations like RENEW Wisconsin and the Minnesota Statewide Wood Energy Team (Minnesota Statewide Wood Energy Team), call for continued emphasis and expansion of the use of biomass to produce low-cost, reliable heat for Midwest businesses, families and schools.
 Midwestern biomass chips, pellets and residues all provide cost-effective, renewable and dependable heat while creating a positive economic impact and sustaining jobs in rural areas – the same rural areas affected by high-cost propane.